Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts

-Fig.~\ref{fig:merged}~(c) shows that AFT$^*$ with 2560 candidate queries (66.68\%) can almost achieve the performance of 100\% both training dataset fine-tune from AlexNet and learning from scratch (solid black line and dashed black line in the figure, where AUC=.8763 and AUC=.8706), and with 1280 candidate queries can achieve the performance of RFT with 2560 candidate queries.
-Based on this analysis, the cost of annotation can be cut at least half by our method from RFT in pulmonary embolism detection.
+\figurename~\ref{fig:overall_result}(d) shows that ACFT, with 2,560 candidate queries (66.68$\%$) nearly achieves performance equivalent to both the 100$\%$ training dataset fine-tuned from AlexNet and learning from scratch (solid black line and dashed black line, where AUC = 0.8763 and AUC = 0.8706, respectively).
+With 320 candidate queries, ACFT can achieve the performance equivalent to RFT using 1,627 candidate queries.
+Based on this analysis, the cost of annotation in pulmonary embolism detection can be reduced by 80.3\% using ACFT compared with RFT.